March 23rd 2020 – a date which we will never forget. Our Prime Minister Boris Johnson ordered the country to go into lockdown.

 As the weeks progressed, the phone started ringing more and new clients were finding us and wanted to work with us, it was apparent that branding and web were overtaking our print orders.
 Businesses were realising they needed to pivot in order to survive and this was truly inspirational.
 I helped clients create online programmes and also helped retailers sell their stock online – to provide some level of income whilst their doors were closed.
 Clients who I had tried to convince to have a website in the past, who didn’t feel they needed one, contacted me and wanted to get going – quickly.

-Moving forward to June 15th 2020 – we finally opened our studio on a part basis after 12 number of weeks.
+Moving forward to June 15th 2020 – we finally opened our studio on a part basis after 12 weeks.
 The studio felt cold and dark as it has not been used.
 However, it did not take long for us to settle back in and bring back the high energy that the studio was always known for.
 I started bringing team members back, slowly and on reduced hours… but this was positive.
 I knew we needed to take a slow and steady pace in order to build business back up.

 As a team, although we are not all working full time (yet) – we are positive and feeling energetic for us and for the businesses we support and those in our local area.
 We have launched our new website (finally), have a whole new print campaign which is ready to send out, our social media strategy is working and we’re providing more advice and support to businesses across Yorkshire than we have ever done before.